Arlind Ajeti: Switzerland youth

-Albania
+Albania: Debut, citizenship and historic UEFA Euro 2016 qualification

-The abandoned match between Serbia and Albania played on 14 October 2014 where Albanian players showed bravery by defending their national symbol against the permanent political enemies Serbia in their home, motivated many footballers of Albanian descent to express their desire to play for Albania national team and Ajeti was the first one to do so by citing that he wants to play for the senior team of Albania.
+Following the abandoned Serbia v Albania match on 14 October 2014, during which Albania players defended their national symbols amid on-field incidents, several footballers of Albanian descent expressed their willingness to represent Albania, with Ajeti reported as the first to publicly state his intention to choose Albania at senior level.

-He made his debut for Albania on 14 November 2014 in the "Group I centralised" friendly match against the Euro 2016 hosts, France, coming on as a substitute in the 69th minute in place of Amir Abrashi.
-On 5 March 2015, Ajeti received Albanian citizenship among fellow defender of Basel Naser Aliji to be eligible to play for Albania national team in official qualifiers matches.
+He made his debut for Albania on 14 November 2014 in the "UEFA Euro 2016 qualifying Group I centralised" friendly match against the hosts of Euro 2016 finals, France, coming on as a substitute in the 69th minute in place of Amir Abrashi.
+On 5 March 2015, Ajeti was granted Albanian citizenship, along with fellow Basel defender Naser Aliji, making him eligible to represent Albania in official competitive matches.
+In the absence of regular centre-back Mërgim Mavraj, Ajeti played the full matches in the qualifying Group I campaign, helping Albania achieve a goalless draw away against Denmark and a 0–1 home defeat against Portugal.
+Albania subsequently secured historic qualification for Euro 2016 finals in France, marking the nation's first appearance at a major international tournament.

-Euro 2016

-On 21 May 2016, Ajeti was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man squad on 31 May where he was given the shirt number 18.

-On 28 May, he scored his first international goal during the Euro 2016 warm-up match against Qatar, which ended in a 3–1 win.
+On 21 May 2016, Ajeti was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and subsequently in the final 23-man squad on 31 May, where he was assigned shirt number 18.
+On 28 May 2016, he scored his first international goal in a Euro 2016 warm-up match against Qatar, contributing to a 3–1 victory.

-Ajeti was an unused substitute in Albania's first ever UEFA Euro match against Switzerland which ended in a 1–0 defeat.
-In the second match against the host country France, due to the dismissal of Lorik Cana, Ajeti started and put on a strong performance but was forced to be replaced in the 85th minute due to an injury; his ouster weakened the team which conceded two late goals.
-In the third and final match against Romania on 19 June, Ajeti produced a Man of the Match performance by helping the team to keep a clean sheet in a 1–0 victory to provide last 16 hope.
-With Ajeti on the pitch, Albania did not concede any goal during the course of the competition, making him a favourite of many Albania fans.
-Albania finished the group in the third position with three points and with a goal difference –2, and was ranked last in the third-placed teams, which eventually eliminated them.
+Ajeti was an unused substitute in Albania's opening UEFA Euro 2016 match against Switzerland, a 1–0 defeat.
+He started the second match against hosts France following the dismissal of Lorik Cana, and was substituted in the 85th minute due to injury in a 2–0 defeat after Albania conceded two late goals.
+In the third match against Romania on 19 June, Ajeti started and Albania kept a clean sheet in a 1–0 victory.
+Throughout the tournament, Albania did not concede a goal while Ajeti was on the pitch.
+Albania finished third in Group A with three points and a –2 goal difference and were eliminated after ranking last among the third-placed teams.